It’s a splendid day to learn about the many health benefits of oregano.

 Some of the ingredients in oregano help the blood clot properly.

-2. May Help With Depression
+2. Use Oregano To Help With Depression

 A study was conducted with rats using oregano oil.